ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday Night</h3>A chance of showers and thunderstorms before 7pm, then showers and thunderstorms likely.
-Partly cloudy, with a low around
+Partly cloudy.
+Low around 64, with
-         64. South southwest wind 10 to 18 mph, with gusts as high as 32 mph.
+         temperatures rising to around 66 overnight.
+South southwest wind 10 to 18 mph, with gusts as high as 32 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">